timedrop vs FutureMe: An Honest Head-to-Head

 timedrop.
 It encrypts your capsule on your device and stores ciphertext it can’t read, while FutureMe stores letters as readable text.
 If privacy matters, that’s the main difference.

-Can I send a letter to someone else, not just myself?
+Can I send a letter to someone else?